AMWA-TV/bcp-003/security-proposal.md

 A secure implementation of the AMWA NMOS APIs is dependent on the existence of a secure connection between the API server and its client.
-On the web HTTP over TLS (HTTPS) is widely used for ensuring security of HTTP communications, providing the tools to deliver confidentiality, identification, integrity and authentication in one protocol.
+On the web, HTTP over TLS (HTTPS) is widely used for ensuring security of HTTP communications, providing the tools to deliver confidentiality, identification, integrity and authentication in one protocol.
 As the NMOS APIs use HTTP they can already be used over HTTPS, but further work